Design-Computing/Design-Computing.github.io/md/week2.md

 github: notionparallax
 ```

 The `contactEmail:` line is blank because it's before an indented block.
-That'll all make sense by the end of this week, but for now, go with it. (if you want to read more about YAML, [here's a link](https://en.wikipedia.org/wiki/YAML))
+If you want to read more about YAML, [here's a link](https://en.wikipedia.org/wiki/YAML).

 Update the file with your info, save, stage, write a good message, commit, and push.
 Then wait 30 seconds and check if your info shows up on the [website](https://design-computing.github.io/).